Willson Contreras Player Props: Cardinals vs. Marlins

 Willson Contreras At The Plate

-- Contreras has picked up an RBI in 29.3% of his games this year, with two or more RBI in 6.7% of his games.
-He has also produced three or more runs in two contests.
+- Contreras has an RBI in 23 of 76 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.